kiranshahi/kiranshahi.github.io/_posts/2017-06-08-static-keyword-in-C#.markdown

 description: "When a method is static then it can be invoked directly from the class level without creating an object.
 This is the reason for making a main() method static."
 ---

-When a method is static then it can be invoked directly from the class level without creating an object.
-This is the reason for making a main() method static.
+When a method is static, it can be invoked directly from the class level without creating an object.
+It is the reason for making a main() method static.

 Points for static keyword
-** A static method can be invoked directly from the class level ** A static method not requires any class object
+- A static method can be invoked directly from the class level
+- A static method not requires any class object
-** Any main() method is shared through entire class scope so it always appears with static keyword.
+- Any main() method is shared through entire class scope so it always appears with static keyword.

 Points for static class
-** Contains only static memebers.
+- Contains only static memebers.
-** Cannot be instantiated.
+- Cannot be instantiated.
-** Is sealed.
+- Is sealed.
-** Cannot contain Instance Constructors.
+- Cannot contain Instance Constructors.